The Underground Harvest Festivals: A Foundation for Change

 The Format and Influence

-The Cannabis Cup was structured as a competition where cannabis growers and producers could showcase their best products—flowers, edibles, concentrates, and other cannabis-related goods.
-Participants voted for their favorite strains and products in various categories such as “Best Sativa,” “Best Indica,” and “Best Hash.”
-This competition helped elevate the cannabis industry, encouraging innovation and pushing the boundaries of what was possible with cannabis products.
+The Cannabis Cup is structured as a competition where cannabis growers and producers can showcase their best products—flowers, edibles, concentrates, and other cannabis-related goods.
+Participants vote for their favorite strains and products in various categories such as “Best Sativa,” “Best Indica,” and “Best Hash.”

 Beyond its role as a competition, the Cannabis Cup played an important role in changing public perceptions of cannabis.
 The event helped legitimize cannabis in the eyes of the general public and positioned High Times as the central platform for cannabis culture.
 It also contributed significantly to the broader movement for cannabis legalization and normalization.

 As the event grew in popularity and laws started to relax in the US, the Cannabis Cup expanded beyond Amsterdam.
-The first official High Times (Medical) Cannabis Cup outside of Amsterdam took place in San Francisco, California, in 2010.
-Like the Amsterdam Cannabis Cup, many marijuana strains were judged, and trophies were awarded in a number of categories at the Medical Cup.
+In 2010, Dutch police raided the Amsterdam Cannabis Cup venue.
+Later that year, High Times hosted its first Cannabis Cup in the United States and launched the High Times Medical Cannabis Cup, an annual event celebrating medical cannabis.
+The inaugural Medical Cannabis Cup took place in San Francisco, California, in 2010.
+Like the Amsterdam Cannabis Cup, many marijuana strains were judged, and trophies were awarded in a number of categories.

 The Legacy

-The High Times Cannabis Cup remains one of the largest and most influential cannabis events in the world.
 Steven Hager’s founding vision was to create a space where people who shared a love for cannabis could come together and use that collective energy to push for cultural change.
-Over the years, the Cup has grown into a celebration of cannabis innovation, culture, and community, with Hager’s legacy at its core.
+Over the years, the Cup has grown into a celebration of cannabis innovation, culture, commerce and community.
+With that legacy, the High Times Cannabis Cup remains one of the most influential cannabis events in the world